Supersymmetric Quantum Spherical Model: A Model for Hodge Theory: Introduction

 Our present investigation is motivated by the following factors.
-First, we explore the various continuous symmetries posses by our present system.
-In fact, we show that in addition to the supersymmetric transformations ($s_1, s_2$), there also exists one more continuous transformation ($s_w$) under which Lagrangian for QSM remains invariant.
+First, we explore the various continuous symmetries posses by our present model.
+In fact, we show that in addition to the supersymmetric transformations ($s_1, s_2$), there also exists one more continuous transformation ($s_w$) under which Lagrangian for supersymmetric quantum spin model remains invariant.
 The latter symmetry transformation $s_w$ is bosonic in nature.
-Second, we prove that nilpotent supersymmetric transformations ($s_1$, $s_2$) and bosonic transformation ($s_w$) follow a similar algebra as satisfied by the de Rham cohomological operators of differential geometry.
-Third, we also show the existence of novel discrete symmetry transformations under which the Lagrangian for the supersymmetric QSM remains invariant.
+Second, we prove that nilpotent supersymmetric transformations ($s_1$, $s_2$) and bosonic transformation ($s_w$) obey a similar algebra as satisfied by the de Rham cohomological operators of differential geometry.
+Third, we also show the existence of novel discrete symmetry transformations under which the Lagrangian for the supersymmetric quantum spin model remains invariant.
 These bosonic and discrete transformations were {\it not} reported in \cite{gomes1}.
-It is important to mention here that these discrete symmetry transformations play very important role because these transformations provides physical realization of the Hodge duality ($\star$).
-Finally, we show that the ${\cal N} = 2$ supersymmetric QSM provides a simple toy model for the Hodge theory in its own right.
+It is important to mention here that these discrete symmetry transformations play very important role because these transformations provides physical realization of Hodge duality ($\star$).
+Finally, we show that the ${\cal N} = 2$ supersymmetric quantum spin model provides a simple toy model for the Hodge theory in its own right.

 The outline of our present investigation is as follows.
-In section II, we discuss very brief about the QSM.
-Section III deals with the ${\cal N} = 2$ supersymmetrization of the QSM.
-The various continuous symmetries (and corresponding charges) and discrete symmetries are discussed in section IV and section V, respectively.
-We capture the physical realization of the abstract de Rham cohomological operators of differential geometry in terms of the symmetry properties of the present model in section VI.
+In Sec. \ref{Sec.
+2}, we discuss very brief about the quantum spin model.
+Sec. \ref{Sec.
+3} deals with the ${\cal N} = 2$ supersymmetrization of the quantum spin model.
+The various continuous symmetries (and corresponding charges) and discrete symmetries are discussed in Secs. \ref{Sec.
+4} and \ref{Sec.
+5}, respectively.
+We capture the physical realization of the abstract de Rham cohomological operators of differential geometry in terms of the symmetry properties of the present model in Sec. \ref{Sec.
+6}.
 The cohomological aspects are discussed in this section, too.
-Finally, in section VII, we provide the concluding remarks.
+Finally, in Sec. \ref{Sec.
+7}, we provide the concluding remarks.

-In Appendix A, we discuss about the on-shell nilpotent symmetries for the supersymmetric QSM model.
+In Appendix \ref{Appendix A}, we discuss about the on-shell nilpotent symmetries for the supersymmetric quantum spin model.